globaleaks/whistleblowing-software/documentation/user/admin/CommonConfigurations.rst

-Common Configurations
+Common configurations
 =====================
-Configure the Logo
+Configure the logo
 ------------------
 The first thing you want to give to your whistleblowing site is a branding identity; this could be done by loading a logo in section Site settings / Main configuration.